Kitware/SMTK/doc/userguide/extension/paraview/panels.rst

 and can thus be retrieved by calling ``pqApplicationCore::manager()`` with their registered name (listed in the sections below).

+Panels may also register themselves as :smtk:`smtk::view::UIElementState` so that operations (especially those that read and write projects) can serialize/deserialize their state.
+The diagram panel in particular is an example of this.

 .. _smtk-pv-resource-panel:

 Resource panel